-In 2014, Oracle eat Responsys, who in turn eat PushIO – a $1.5 billion acquisition!
+In 2014, Oracle eat Responsys, who in turn eat PushIO – a in $1.5 billion acquisition!

 When a large corporation acquires a team and it’s product, it is the start of a downfall.
-This case will be messier since a fat clumpsy fish eat a fish which eat another small fish.
+This case is messier since a fat clumpsy fish eat a fish which eat another small fish.